 In a direct Rx configuration the received data is directly output to an IC pin that in turn directly feeds another MCU pin for further processing.
 Typically in such applications all the signal detection (in form of preamble and / or sync word detection algorithms) are done by the processing MCU as opposed to the receiver’s own frame controller (FRC) block.

-In the RAIL library there exist a function that places the receiver into this mode: RAIL_DirectModeConfig.
-When enabled the RX_DATA will be output to EFR32_PC11.
+In the RAIL library there exists a function that places the receiver into this mode: RAIL_DirectModeConfig.
+When enabled, the RX_DATA will be output to EFR32_PC11.
 This output data has the following properties:

-Note that at the writing of this article it is stated in RAIL documentation that parallel to RX_DATA an RX_CLK signal is also output.
-This is not correct, not the least because there is no RX_CLK signal RX_DATA is synchronized to.
+Note that at the writing of this article the RAIL API documentation states that an RX_CLK signal is also output in parallel with RX_DATA.
+This is not correct, as there is in fact no RX_CLK signal that the RX_DATA is synchronized to.

 The reason it does not exist is that a successful sync word detection gates the availability of the RX_CLK signal.
-So without sync word detection there is no RX_CLK, if you have sync word detection, however you may as well carry on and use packet mode.
-If for some reason RX_CLK and RX_DATA (placed on pins) still come useful in your packet mode application keep an eye on the radio related PRS signals (see below the current offering) in the RAIL documentation, sooner or later RX_DATA and RX_CLK will show up.
+So without sync word detection, there is no RX_CLK.
+If you have sync word detection, however, you may as well carry on and use packet mode.
+If for some reason RX_CLK and RX_DATA (placed on pins) would still be useful in your packet mode application, keep an eye on the radio related PRS signals (see below the current offering) in the RAIL documentation - as sooner or later RX_DATA and RX_CLK will show up.